alystair/pdmd/README.md

 - Anchors are generated for:
   - headings
   - list items starting with text wrapped in backticks. ex:``` -`Title` content```
-- Anchors are NOT case sensitive.
-- Article text matching an anchor (case insenstive) is linked except:
+- Article text matching an anchor (case insensitive?) is linked except:
   - article self-references
   - within backtick scopes
 - All discovered document/project definitions are given definition tooltips, trimmed to X characters.